Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Intestinal examination is performed according to certain indications.
 Patients can be both adults and children.
 There are endoscopic and non-endoscopic techniques.
 In the first case, the mucous membrane is examined from the inside using a camera.
 This is the most informative way to identify various diseases.
 It is necessary to examine a person if he has the following symptoms:

-• persistent or intermittent abdominal pain;
+• constant or intermittent abdominal pain;

-• vomiting of feces;
+• vomiting feces;

 • bloating;